bluem-development/bluem-magento/README.md

 - A custom plug and play page allows logged-in users to perform an iDIN Identity request and store it within the user profile metadata for further usage in third-party modules or functions within your webshop.
 - An extensive settings page that allows for enabling/disabling and configuration of specific services
-- A payment gateway to accept eMandate transactions within a Magento2 checkout procedure (in development)
+- A payment gateway to accept eMandate transactions within a Magento2 checkout procedure
 - A payment gateway to accept ePayment transactions within a Magento2 checkout procedure
 - A view allows logged-in users to perform an eMandate transaction request and record the response within the user profile metadata.
 - and more to come!